 On September 7, 2006, the Company completed the Short-Term Loan financing to fund its development activities in Kazakhstan.
 The funds from the Short-Term Loan were used primarily for the purchase of pipeline, compressors and related equipment and services for the Kyzyloi Field development.
 This financing took the form of the issue of US\$5,000,000 senior secured notes in Tethys, redeemable on August 31, 2008.
-These notes are repayable immediately after listing on an exchange, and bear interest at the rate of 10% per annum for the period up to the date of listing of the Company's ordinary shares on an exchange.
+These notes are repayable immediately after the listing of the Company's ordinary shares on an exchange or in August 2008.
+Interest accrued at 10% per annum in 2006 and increased to 15% per annum beginning on January 1, 2007.

 Under the terms of the Short-Term Loan, the noteholders are entitled to receive additional consideration for the advance of the loan in the form of warrants to subscribe for ordinary shares in the Company at the closing of the Treasury Offering or 90 days following the date of the first commercial sale of hydrocarbons by the Company.
 The two lenders have opted to receive warrants on closing of the Treasury Offering.
-These warrants are exercisable in whole or in part until September 2011 and will entitle the holder to subscribe for 6,730,769 Pre-Split Ordinary Shares at a price of US\$0.50 per share.
+These warrants are exercisable in whole or in part until September 2011 and entitle the holders to subscribe for 1,346,154 Ordinary Shares at a price of US\$2.50 per share.